aisolutions353/Heart-Disease-Prediction-using-Machine-Learning/README.md

 which is a powerful machine learning model used for classification and a Neural network model.
 Finally, we compared the accuracy of both models.

 # Dataset
-https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease
+we have used publically available dataset on the following link. https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease

 # Model Comparison